 Statement-Matching.com applies the reconciliation process rules automatically and allocates an overall status for the statement and a status for each line.
 The statuses are explained below:

-- Un-paid Items Missing on Statement – Every line on the statement is matched to a posting on your ledger, but there are un-paid invoices on your ledger that are not quoted on the statement even though they are dated prior to the statement.
-These errors are important because it could be an incorrect posting on the vendors account or a duplicate.
+Un-paid Items Missing on Statement – Every line on the statement is matched to a posting on your ledger, but there are un-paid invoices on your ledger that are not quoted in the statement even though they are dated prior to the statement.
+These errors are important because they could be an incorrect posting on the vendor’s account or a duplicate.

 So what does a reconciliation look like on the system?
 The screenshot below is an example of ‘Incomplete Matching’; six of the invoices on the statement are matched, but the first line is missing and it’s a credit note.
 From this screen, the user can email a report to the vendor to request a copy of the missing document and update the supplier with status information for the rest of the statement lines.
 A user can also add notes against the missing line (blue icon) to log the fact a copy has been requested and the note will be visible if the credit note is still missing on next months statement.